 October: all grade levels begin arts integration in collaboration with a specialist teacher

 January: all school arts integration in preparation for Arts Festival

 Celebrate Me.
 Celebrate Community!
 Arts Festival - Families invited to participate in the many art activities hosted by professional and youth artists from around the area.
 Families invited to watch MCAS children perform along with other professional and youth artists.

 Arts Integration Night

-Women and Girls in Sports Events: Meetings for students and families are being planned and will cover benefits of playing sports (teamwork, how to get along, being a good winner and loser), proper nutrition, sleep habits).
+Women and Girls in Sports Events: Virtual meetings for students and families are being planned and will cover benefits of playing sports (teamwork, how to get along, being a good winner and loser), proper nutrition, sleep habits).
 Students will participate with area youth who are teaching a skill specific to a sport with a warm up and cool down.
 Students will view videos from area youth who tell their sport story and what sport has given them.
 Students will also participate in various Sports Days that will be coached by area coaches.
-Time frame TBD.

 Artist Residencies - professional artists work with a grade level in a specific art form (4th Grade - Shadow Puppetry, 2nd Grade - Dance from Around the World, 3rd Grade - Minnesota Birds of Migration) Other grade levels will have the opportunity to participate in Co-led residencies while a professional artist works alongside the classroom teacher.

-National African American Parent Involvement Day (NAAPID) February, 2021-2022 Date TBD
+National African American Parent Involvement Day (NAAPID) February, 2022-23.

 Our school will engage families in Personalized Learning as a key strategy to accelerate student achievement.
 Parents can get more information using many tools.